Quick Summary:

 Some of the evident cons of micro front-end architecture are a lack of control over interfaces between modules, increased payloads, complex development processes, and cohesive UX.

-New feature roll outs, performance enhancements, and reusability of code are the pros of having a micro front-end architecture.
+New feature roll outs, performance enhancements, and code reusability are the pros of having a micro front-end architecture.

 Hire React Developer to Build Your Next React Micro Front End